LoginRadius/engineering-portal/content/engineering/guest-post/introduction-to-solidjs/index.md

 })
 ```

-So now if you click on the *Increment* button, you should get an alert when it becomes greater than 5:
+So now, if you click on the *Increment* button, you should get an alert when it becomes greater than 5:

 ![Effects Example](./effects-example.png)